joexbayer/c-web-modules/README.md

 5. **WebSocket Support**: Even when modules are updated, existing WebSocket connections remain alive.
 6. **Built-In Features**: Includes a cross-module cache and scheduler for deferred tasks.

+Currently supported external libraries:
+- **OpenSSL**: Currently only for hashing, but later for secure communication.
+- **SQLite3**: Shared by all modules for lightweight database needs.
+- **Jansson**: For easy JSON parsing and manipulation.

 ---

 # Deployment

 Deploying code to the server is simple and can be done in multiple ways, depending on your workflow.

 ### 1. Basic Deployment with `curl`